foretspaisibles/bsdowl/doc/LaTeXDocument.md

 .include "latex.doc.mk"
 ```

-The special variables `.CURDIR`, `.ALLSRC` and `.TARGET` are aware of
+The special variables _.CURDIR,_ _.ALLSRC_ and _.TARGET_ are aware of
 the mechansisms involved in the use of [OBJDIR](Objdir).

-## Source files spanning across several directories
+## Deal with documents whose source spans across several directories

-Some workflows may prescribe that your source files are not located
+Some workflows may prescribe that our source files are not located
 in a single directory, but disseminated across the file system.

-A reason for doing this is that your organisation uses a custom
+A reason for doing this could be that our organisation uses a custom
 document class for its letters, where some picture appears.
-You do
+We do
-not want to copy the picture file in each of the folders hosting your
+not want to copy the picture file in each of the folders hosting our
-letters, nor do you want to have a symbolic link to the picture in
+letters, nor do we want to have a symbolic link to the picture in
-each of your directories because the file is irrelevant to your work:
+each of our directories because the file is irrelevant to our work:
-you just want to not even know anything about it.
+we just want to not even know anything about the existence of this
+picture.
 The solution to this
 problem is to rely on the _TEXINPUTS_ variable, its content is a list
 of directories searched by TeX for its input files.

-Another reason motivating the dissmenination of source files in
+Another reason motivating the dissemination of source files in
-several directories is the preparation of a large document such as a
+several directories could be the preparation of a large document such as a
 book.
 If the files for each chapter are in separated directories, it
 is easy to process an isolated chapter with LaTeX during the
-preparation of the manuscript.
-TeX must find all these files when it
+preparation of the manuscript, for the purpose of proofreading.
+TeX must find all these files when it processes the main file
-processes the main file including all the chapters, which is achieved
+including all the chapters, which is achieved by setting _TEXINPUTS_
-by setting _TEXINPUTS_ to an appropriate value, as explained in the
+to an appropriate value, as explained in the sequel.
-sequel.

-You can set the _TEXINPUTS_ variable in your environment or in your
+We can set the _TEXINPUTS_ variable in our environment or in our
 `Makefile`, or even write a custom `Makefile` template including this
 setting.
 The role of this variable for TeX is pretty similar
-to the role of the _PATH_ environment variable in your shell.
+to the role of the _PATH_ environment variable for the shell.

-Assume that the picture visually impersonating your organisation
+Assume that the picture visually impersonating our organisation
-is in the _${HOME}/share/texmf/tex/organisation/visual.eps_, in
+is saved in _${HOME}/share/texmf/tex/organisation/visual.eps_.
-order to let TeX look for files in the folder containing the picture,
+In order to let TeX look for files in the folder containing the
-you write a _TEXINPUTS_ statement in your _Makefile_, like this:
+picture, we add a _TEXINPUTS_ statement to our _Makefile_, like
+this:

 ```makefile
 DOCUMENT=		galley.tex